wrench-project/wrench/doc/source/wrench_101/serverless.rst

 configuration options.

-Also see the simulator in the ``examples/serverless_api/basic/`` directories, which use serverless compute services.
+Also see the simulator in the ``examples/serverless_api/basic/`` directory, which uses a serverless compute service.